Revelstoke roads and weather: mix of sun today - Revelstoke Review

 Weather report from Environment Canada for Revelstoke area:

 Today: A mix of sun and cloud.
-High 24.
-Humidex 25.
+30 percent chance of showers this morning.
+Wind becoming northwest 20 km/h this afternoon.
+High 26.
+Humidex 27.
 UV index 8 or very high.

 For more info visit: B.C.
 Widlfire